everx-labs/ever-cli/README.md

 ## 9.7.
 Make a raw GraphQL query

-The command `query-raw` executes a raw network query by directly calling the `ton_client::net::query_collection` SDK interface.
+The command `query-raw` executes a raw network query by directly calling the `ever_client::net::query_collection` SDK interface.

 ```bash